joaoegpacheco/vw-vehicle-management/README.md

 Copy and past the following array of objects in the browser, `/backend/node-red-backend.json` to menu at node-red.

 ## Front-End

+> Open the frontend project folder and install the dependencies, after installing the dependencies start the application.

 Install the necessary dependencies: